apache/druid/docs/content/Configuration.md

 druid.zk.service.host=
 # ZK path prefix for Druid-usage of zookeeper, Druid will create multiple paths underneath this znode
 druid.zk.paths.base=/druid
-# ZK path for discovery, the only path not to doc_page to anything
+# ZK path for discovery, the only path not to default to anything
 druid.zk.paths.discoveryPath=/druid/discoveryPath

 # the host:port as advertised to clients